+1. INSTALLATION: XOM AP LO PW Camp, N-51

+2. DAM

-- 1. INSTALLATION: XOM AP LO PW Camp, N-51 - 2.
-DAM - 3.
-LOCATION : 21 09 08N 105 20 31E - 4.
-This briefing board updates and supplements previously issued Briefing Boards No. 3-70-3, 1-68-23, and 3-67-7. - identified as a possible PW camp from Minhit information that a detention facility for captured U.S. personnel was located approximately 65 kilometers from HANOI.
+3. LOCATION : 21 09 08N 105 20 31E

+4. This briefing board updates and supplements previously issued Briefing Boards No. 3-70-3, 1-68-23, and 3-67-7.

+- 5. In January 1967, this installation was initially identified as a possible PW camp from MCTHG information that a detention facility for captured U.S. personnel was located approximately 65 kilometers from HANOI.
 Highly reliable reports received in 1967 confirmed that this installation was being utilized as an active U.S. PW Camp as early as the fall of 1965. - SAR effort of 21 Nov 70.
 A few days after the SON TAY SAR effort, revealed newly constructed perimeter defenses, i.e., fighting trenches and Automatic Weapons positions, around Nom An Io. while no such construction was noted around other military facilities.
 It is reasoned that HANOI was taking steps to thwart other possible SAR efforts to rescue U.S. Pws. - 7.
 The eight fence-enclosed areas located around the small pond in the southern part of the installation have been constructed since September 1970.
 This and the construction in progress in Area B, in addition to the trails and grounds around the buildings which are cleared of vegetation reveal that the installation is still operational.